Your free business.com+ membership unlocks exclusive tech deals and advisor support

 CRM software

 • Salesforce CRM: This customer relationship management (CRM) software is the best option for businesses that are looking to expand.
-The software has multiple features that are continually improved based on the needs of evolving businesses, including comprehensive reports for CRM metrics, a loyalty management platform and a set of Sales Cloud integrations.
-Salesforce software starts at $25 per user per month, with a 14-day free trial.
+The software has multiple features that are continually improved based on the needs of evolving businesses, including comprehensive reports for CRM metrics and a set of Sales Cloud integrations.
+Salesforce Starter Suite begins at $25 per user per month (billed annually), with a 30-day free trial available.
 Learn more in our Salesforce CRM review.

-• Zoho: Zoho’s software offers an easy-to-use solution for those looking to improve their customer loyalty programs.
-Starting at $14 per user per month, Zoho’s CRM software is affordable and comes with a closely mirrored mobile app that offers conversational AI and enhanced reporting capabilities — including remote access to analytics, visual dashboards and sales insights — to accelerate sales.
+• Zoho CRM: Zoho’s software offers an easy-to-use solution for those looking to improve their customer loyalty programs.
+Free for up to three users with paid plans starting at $14 per user per month (billed annually), Zoho’s CRM software is affordable and comes with a closely mirrored mobile app that offers conversational AI and enhanced reporting capabilities — including remote access to analytics, visual dashboards and sales insights — to accelerate sales.
 Learn more in our Zoho CRM review.

-• Keap: While Keap’s CRM software is more costly, at $129 per user per month, it can be used right out of the box without any setup.
-It offers 10GB of cloud storage, along with various automation templates and advanced workflows that use drag-and-drop builders to fit your business’s needs.
+• Keap: While Keap’s CRM software is more costly, with Pro plans starting at $249 per month, it can be used right out of the box without any setup.
+It offers various automation templates and advanced workflows that use drag-and-drop builders to fit your business’s needs.
 With Keap, businesses can set up trigger workflows that automatically reach out to customers with automated reminders and notifications, as well as customized and updated deals based on certain conditions, such as a customer’s birthday or a holiday.
 Learn more in our Keap CRM review.

 POS systems

-• Lightspeed: Starting at $69 per month, Lightspeed’s point-of-sale (POS) software is suited for a variety of industries, including restaurants, retail stores and golf businesses.
+• Lightspeed: Starting at $89 per month for the Basic plan, Lightspeed’s point-of-sale (POS) software is suited for a variety of industries, including restaurants, retail stores and golf businesses.
 As one of the best POS systems for retail, Lightspeed boasts a built-in CRM that’s perfect for businesses that are looking to develop their customer loyalty program by allowing businesses to track customers’ purchase histories, create and edit customer profiles, and develop rewards programs and custom promotions to incentivize customers.
 Learn more in our Lightspeed review.

 • TouchBistro: TouchBistro is highly customizable POS software that offers tons of restaurant-focused features.
 This system, which starts at $69 per month, is optimized for restaurants of all kinds, ranging from full-service restaurants to bars and breweries.
 Among TouchBistro’s wide array of features is the ability to add customer engagement products – including loyalty programs, online ordering and reservations – to encourage customers to return.
 Learn more in our TouchBistro review.

-• GoDaddy: GoDaddy’s POS system is perfect for e-commerce businesses, as it offers some unique features, including website builder templates and customer domain connections starting at $6.99 a month.
+• GoDaddy: GoDaddy’s POS system is perfect for e-commerce businesses, as it offers some unique features, including website builder templates.
+Hardware bundles vary in price, but the software is often integrated into their commerce plans.
 Along with traditional loyalty offerings – such as coupons, gift cards and online sales tracking – GoDaddy offers abandoned-cart recovery, email marketing and list segmentation to encourage customers to return.
 Learn more in our GoDaddy POS review.

-• Square: As one of the leading companies in the POS industry, Square provides excellent customer loyalty opportunities for retail, restaurants and small businesses through its free, one-stop-shop service.
+• Square: As one of the leading companies in the POS industry, Square provides excellent customer loyalty opportunities for retail, restaurants and small businesses.
+While the standard POS app is free (transaction fees apply), the Square Loyalty add-on starts at $49 per month.
 Square offers customer loyalty program features, including the ability to create digital punch cards and develop a rewards program, as an add-on to expand a business’s POS system based on its individual needs.
-Learn more in our Square review
+Learn more in our Square review.

 Ryan Ayers contributed to the reporting and writing in this article.